Back to Kwikset Guides

 Sign Out and Refresh Cloud Registration

 The geofence trigger relies on Kwikset cloud servers matching your phone GPS to your lock.
 The firmware update may have changed the lock cloud identifier breaking the mapping.
 Open the Kwikset app account menu and tap Sign Out.
 Wait 30 seconds.
 Sign back in with your credentials.
-Navigate to your lock and verify Auto-Unlock settings are still configured.
+Go to your lock and verify Auto-Unlock settings are still configured.
 The sign-out and sign-in re-registers your phone device token with Kwikset cloud and refreshes the geofence monitoring link between your phone GPS reporting and the lock unlock command.

 4